Close

 ANN PATCHANAN/Shutterstock.com

 If my child is making active demands and putting pressure, I take a soft toy and come up with a story on the go: ‘Here is a bear, he wanted candy so much, but his mother did not allow him, she said that he would become all sticky, but the bear did not believe it and did not obey his mother.
-He ate sweets and got stuck to a chair’.
-This funny story makes my child laugh, they understand it, and they agree with their mother.
-Of course, when the child grows up, they will know that one cannot get stuck to a chair by eating candy, however, by then, they will already be able to find another solution to follow this rule.
+He ate sweets and got stuck to a chair.’

 Whatever the approach to disciplining a child, the most important thing is not to lose a close bond and to cultivate a relationship of trust and a sense of security around you.
-If your child is having some problematic behavior traits, it is worth always being on the same side with the child and considering them to be an ally against bad behavior, along with finding and eliminating its multiple causes.
+If your child is having some problematic behavior traits, it is worth always being on the same side with the child and considering them to be an ally against bad behavior, along with finding and eliminating their multiple causes.

-Making sure that the intentions are good and strengthening attachment, are both the main levers for controlling the child’s behavior.
+Making sure that the intentions are good and strengthening attachment are both the main levers for controlling the child’s behavior.
 After all, every person, including a child, wants to be good for their loved ones.
 They strive to maintain a healthy relationship and live in peace and love.
 Believing this paves the way from the heart of the parent to the heart of the child.

 The picture on the front page: fizkes/Shutterstock.com